Gasteria polita: Distribution

 Gasteria polita is indigenous to mountainous forests near Plettenberg Bay, Western Cape, South Africa.

 This is the only Gasteria species which grows predominantly in Afro-temperate forest habitat, where it occurs on rocky outcrops, pockets and crevices, sometimes even under shady forest canopy.

 It was first discovered and described in 2001, at Whiskey Creek Nature Reserve (now part of Garden Route National Park), just north of Plettenberg Bay.
 In 2010, it was also discovered growing slightly to the east, at De Vasselot Nature Reserve (now also part of Garden Route National Park), just north of Nature's Valley.
 These plants were larger in form and were found growing on sparse, rocky, fynbos slopes (Covie Coastal Proteoid Fynbos).
 Other localities known so far include a spot near The Crags in Plettenberg Bay.

 Currently four populations are known altogether, for this species, and it is consequently declared "Critically Rare" according to the IUCN Red List.
 Three of the four populations occur within the Garden Route National Park.

 Cultivation

 This is an easily cultivated species - tough and adaptable.
 It thrives in well-drained sandy or loamy soil, and it is adapted to receive some water all year round.
 It will also tolerate over-watering provided that the soil is well-drained.

 It tolerates considerable shade, and is highly resistant to the fusarium root-rot which effects most other Gasterias.

 It can be propagated by seed, by offsets, or by leaf-cuttings.
-Seedlings first start flowering at the age or 3 or 4 years.
+The plants first start flowering at the age or 3 or 4 years.